-Today marks the 72nd anniversary if the liberation of Maastricht, the first city in the Netherlands to be liberated from the Nazi’s.
+Today marks the 76th anniversary of the liberation of Maastricht, the first city in the Netherlands to be liberated from the Germans.

 After the city was combed for potential German soldiers left behind it was declared liberated in the evening on Thursday the 14th of September 1944.
 It was announced on radio Oranje on the 15 of September by correspondent Robert Kiek.

 Below are some pictures of the liberation and the aftermath.

 I am passionate about my site and I know you all like reading my blogs.
 I have been doing this at no cost and will continue to do so.
 All I ask is for a voluntary donation of $2 ,however if you are not in a position to do so I can fully understand, maybe next time then.
 Thanks To donate click on the credit/debit card icon of the card you will use.
 If you want to donate more then $2 just add a higher number in the box left from the paypal link.
 Many thanks